Ofek-Hodis/Snake/README.md

 ---

 ## Requirements
-Python 3.10+ (Developped and tested on Python 3.13.7) Pygame 2.1.0+ (Developped and tested on version 2.6.1)
+Python 3.10+ (Developed and tested on Python 3.13.7) Pygame 2.1.0+ (Developed and tested on version 2.6.1)

 ---